Is it an airport? Is it a town? It's one large services catering for many roads at once.

 |Leicester Forest East (16 miles)||Services on the M1||Trowell (11 miles)|

-|Tamworth (M42, 21 miles)||Services on the A42||end of road|
+|Appleby Magna (15 miles)||Services on the A42||end of road|

 |Tamworth (M42, 21 miles)||Moto services||Trowell (11 miles)|

 Views expressed in these comments are those of the individual contributor.
-They are moderated by Facebook.
+User accounts are managed by Facebook.